KDE/digikam-doc/menu_descriptions/menu_imageeditor.rst

 :menuselection:`Edit --> Select All` :kbd:`Ctrl+A`

-    Select whole image data from the canvas.
+    Select the entire image from the canvas.

 :menuselection:`Edit --> Select None` :kbd:`Ctrl+Shift+A`